1. Does Behavioral Risk Index impact portfolio decision?

 11. Does the account or portfolio keep track of any subsequent changes?

-The account or portfolio updates to reflect the latest position in your account.
-Additionally, it stores the history of the positions, which can be accessed if you click "Export to CSV" to view and track the changes.
+The account or portfolio updates to reflect the latest positions in your account.
+It also stores position history, which you can access by clicking “Export to CSV” to view and track changes.

 12. What is the impact of the capital market assumption on my model?

-The Target Return and Target Volatility also known as Capital Market Assumption represent the projected return and volatility of your model for the next 3-5 yrs.
-It plays a crucial role in determining the risk band in the risk tolerance test, which is influenced by the target volatility you have set.
+The Target Return and Target Volatility, also known as Capital Market Assumptions, represent the projected return and volatility of your model over the next 3–5 years.
+They play a crucial role in determining the risk band in the Risk Tolerance Test, which is influenced by the target volatility you have set.

 Please click here for more information about Risk Bands.